wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 - The address being registered is not assigned to the interface receiving the message.
 - The transaction-id does not match the transaction-id the client used in the corresponding ADDR-REG-INFORM message.

-The ADDR-REG-REPLY message only indicates that the ADDR-REG-INFORM message has been received and that the client should not retansmit it.
+The ADDR-REG-REPLY message only indicates that the ADDR-REG-INFORM message has been received and that the client should not retransmit it.
 The ADDR-REG-REPLY message MUST NOT be considered as any indication of the address validity and MUST NOT be required for the address to be usable.
 DHCPv6 relays, or other devices that snoop ADDR-REG-REPLY messages, MUST NOT add or alter any forwarding or security state based on the ADDR-REG-REPLY message.

 ## Signalling Address Registration Support